WP-for-Church/Sermon-Manager/readme.txt

 ### One-Click Importing ###

-Since release 2.9, Sermon Manager supports full featured importing sermons and other content from most popular sermon plugins, such as Sermon Browser.
+Sermon Manager supports migration/importing from other popular sermon plugins, such as Sermon Browser and Series Engine.

-Just install the plugin and go to "Import/Export" page and pick the plugin that you want to import from.
+This is a one click process and currently only supports migration/importing within existing WordPress installations.

-You can read more details [here](https://wpforchurch.com/my/knowledgebase/96/Importing.html).
+Soon you will be able to migrate from those 3rd party plugins to Sermon Manager on a separate server. (for example: moving to completely new website & WordPress installation)

 ### Popular Shortcodes ###